2014 FFA Cup preliminary rounds: Quarter-finals

-A total of 8 teams took part in this stage of the competition; four teams from the Northern Pool, two teams from the Southern Pool (NPL+NEWFM) and two teams from the inter-district Southern Pool (SOUTH-INTER).
+A total of 8 teams took part in this stage of the competition; four teams from the Northern Pool, two teams from the Southern Pool (NPL+NEWFM) and two from the inter-district Southern Pool (SOUTH-INTER).
 Matches in this round were played on 21 June 2014, at the neutral venue of Coffs Harbour International Stadium.

 Semi-finals

 A total of 4 teams took part in this stage of the competition.
 The two victorious teams in this round qualified for the 2014 FFA Cup Round of 32, and qualified for the final of the NNSWF State Cup.
 Matches in this round were played on 22 June 2014, at the neutral venue of Coffs Harbour International Stadium.

 Queensland

 Queensland clubs, other than Brisbane Roar in the A-League, qualified for the FFA Cup proper via the FQ Cup 2014 and the parallel linked Canale Travel Cup competition.
 The FQ Cup was split into three regionalised zones; North Queensland (NTH), South East Queensland (SEQ) (excluding Brisbane), and Brisbane (BNE).

 The North Queensland Zone comprised 4 sub zones; Far North Queensland (FNQ), North Queensland (NQ), Mackay Regional (MRF), and Central Queensland (CQ).
 The South East Queensland Zone comprised 4 sub zones; Wide Bay (WB), Sunshine Coast (SC), South West Queensland (SWQ), and Gold Coast (GC).

 The 4 semi finalists qualified for the FFA Cup, with 1 team coming from North Queensland, 1 coming from South East Queensland and 2 coming from Brisbane.
-The two finalists of Brisbane's Canale Cup qualified for both the FFA Cup and the FQ Cup Semi-finals.
+The two finalists of Brisbane's Canale Cup qualified for both the FFA Cup and the FQ Cup semi-finals.